apache/apisix/docs/en/latest/discovery/kubernetes.md

 ## How To Use

-Kubernetes service discovery both support single-cluster and multi-cluster mode, applicable to the case where the service is distributed in a single or multiple Kubernetes clusters.
+Kubernetes service discovery both support single-cluster and multi-cluster modes, applicable to the case where the service is distributed in single or multiple Kubernetes clusters.

 ### Single-Cluster Mode Configuration